 Roles in the psychological professions

-All roles in the psychological professions involve helping people with mental health issues, but differ in the people or types of conditions you may deal with and the amount of training you need.
+Every role in the psychological professions involves making a difference to someone's mental well-being but differ in the people or types of conditions you may work with and the amount of training you need.

 You'll assess and support people with common or severe mental health problems.